Alexa Smart Properties in Senior Living Device Purchase and Setup

 Frustration-Free Setup (FFS) enables you to set up multiple Alexa-enabled devices by using a provisioner device.
 A provisioner device is a manually set up device from which Wi-Fi settings are automatically copied over to your other devices for quick setup.
 For more information, see Understanding Frustration-Free Setup.

-The following Amazon Echo devices can be registered and set up for use with Alexa Smart Properties in Senior Living:
+You can use the following Amazon Echo devices with Alexa Smart Properties in senior living:

-- Amazon Echo Dot with Clock (3rd, 4th generation)
+- Amazon Echo Dot with Clock (3rd, 4th, 5th Generation)

 Before setting up your devices, read the following tips: